Families will celebrate Hanukkah differently this year due to COVID-19

 LOS ANGELES (KABC) -- Every Hanukkah the Tolk-Knutsen family takes a 15-hour flight to Israel.
 It's become tradition.

-But as coronavirus cases and hospitalizations soar, and stay-at-home orders are issued once again, families all over will celebrate the Jewish holiday differently this year.
+But as coronavirus cases and hospitalizations soar, and stay-at-home orders are issued once again, families all over will celebrate the Jewish holiday differently in 2020.

 "Definitely going to miss seeing my family this year and celebrating with them, with all the cousins.
 I have a very large family in Israel," said Vanessa Knutsen.